abda-s/salamehBlog/content/posts/Starting a blog.md

     home = ["HTML", "JSON"]
 ```

-you can use the previse configuration in your `hugo.toml` file:
+you can use the previous configuration in your `hugo.toml` file:

 ![Image Description](/images/Pasted%20image%2020241206143800.png)
 ## Test the Hugo Site Locally